asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 Did the fourth student get the same performance in subject $X$ than the third student in subject $Y$?

-It might seem that both students had the same performance in every subject because they have the same degree, but in order to get the performance of every student relative to the group of students, the dispersion of grades in every subject must be considered.
-For that reason is better to use the standard score as a measure of relative performance.
+It might seem that both students had the same performance in every subject because they have the same grade, but in order to get the performance of every student relative to the group of students, the dispersion of grades in every subject must be considered.
+For that reason it is better to use the standard score as a measure of relative performance.

 $$
 \begin{array}{cccccc}